Neumarkt, South Tyrol

 Neumarkt (/de/, lit.
 'New Market') or Egna (/it/) is a comune (municipality) and a village in South Tyrol in northern Italy, located about 25 km south of the city of Bolzano.
 It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").

 Geography

 As of 30 November 2010, it had a population of 5,001 and an area of 23 km2.

 Neumarkt borders the following municipalities: Kaltern, Kurtatsch, Kurtinig, Margreid, Montan, Salorno and Tramin.

-Neumarkt is the chief town of the Überetsch-Unterland district.
-It is the main cultural, historical and artistic center with a very nice old town.
-The agglomeration includes the neighborhoods of Vill, Laag and Mazon.
-In the entire district Neumarkt is only the third most populated town after Laives and Eppan, which are agglomerated to the capital city Bolzano.
+Neumarkt serves as the administrative center of the Überetsch-Unterland district.
+Recognized as the region's primary cultural, historical, and artistic hub, the municipality features a distinguished historic center.
+Its jurisdiction encompasses the surrounding communities of Vill, Laag, and Mazon.
+Demographically, Neumarkt is the third most populous town in the district, trailing only Laives and Eppan, which are integrated into the greater Bolzano metropolitan area.

 The town is situated on the plain, elevation 214 m, on the left side of the Adige river.

 Neumarkt was a Roman village on the Claudia Augusta road; it was called Endidae.
 The sightseeing include the arcades of the old town, the parish church, the Local Culture Museum and the church of Vill.